audrow/fitbit-goal-setter/DIRECTION.md

 - Comparing if a user has reached their goal

 Later, I will make it easier to generate reports using this interface.
-Perhaps I can also make a command for runnning arbitrary Fitbit API commands.
+Perhaps I can also make a command for running arbitrary Fitbit API commands.

 With this being said, I will start on getting the current data and then getting the active steps today.